-- 28. Power to search and seizure.-(1) If the certification officer has reason to believe that any goods or articles, process, system or service in relation to which or Section 11 or sub-section (6) or (8) of Section 14 or Section 15 enter into and search such place are secreted in any place, premises or vehicle, he may process, system or service, as the case may be. - (2) Where, as a result of any search made under sub-section (1), any goods or article, process, system or service has been found in relation to which contravention of Section 11 or sub-section (6) or (8) of Section 14 or Section 15 or Section 17 has taken place, the certification officer may seize such goods or article and other material and documents which, in his opinion will be useful for, or relevant to any proceeding under this Act:
+- 28. Power to search and seizure.-(1) If the certification officer has reason to believe that any goods or articles, process, system or service in relation to which the contravention of Section 11 or sub-section (6) or (8) of Section 14 or Section 15 or Section 17 has taken place are secreted in any place, premises or vehicle, he may enter into and search such place, premises or vehicle for such goods or articles, process, system or service, as the case may be. - (2) Where, as a result of any search made under sub-section (1), any goods or article, process, system or service has been found in relation to which contravention of Section 11 or sub-section (6) or (8) of Section 14 or Section 15 or Section 17 has taken place, the certification officer may seize such goods or article and other material and documents which, in his opinion will be useful for, or relevant to any proceeding under this Act: